influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/gitArtifact.md

 withName(name)
 ```

-Name of the remote to fetch from.
+"Name of the remote to fetch from."

 ### fn remote.withUrls